Min Razagyi

 Min Razagyi (Arakanese and မင်းရာဇာကြီး, Arakanese pronunciation: /my/, /my/; c.
-1557–1612), also known as Salim Shah, was king of Arakan from 1593 to 1612.
+1557–1612; also spelled as Mang Raza Gree), was king of Arakan from 1593 to 1612.
 His early reign marked the continued ascent of the coastal kingdom, which reached full flight in 1599 by defeating its nemesis Toungoo dynasty, and temporarily controlling the Bay of Bengal coastline from the Sundarbans to the Gulf of Martaban until 1603.
 But the second half of his reign saw the limits of his power: he lost the Lower Burmese coastline in 1603 and a large part of Bengal coastline in 1609 due to insurrections by Portuguese mercenaries.
 He died in 1612 while struggling to deal with Portuguese raids on the Arakan coast itself.

 Early life

 The future king was born to Princess Saw Mi Taw (စောမိတော်, /my/ and Prince Phalaung, governor of Sittantin, in 1557.
 His parents were brother and sister, both children of King Min Bin.
 He was likely born in Sittantin where his father was governor from early 1550s to 1572.

 He ascended the throne at the age of 36 and reigned for 19 years, living a total of 54 years.
 He was born on Monday.
 His royal family included 9 principal queens, among them the Princess of the Cakravarti lineage, Princess Pancalacanda, Sister-queen Subhadevi, Queen Vijaya who was the chief queen, and the Pegu princess Khin Ma Hnaung.
 Additionally, he had 11 junior queens, 5 sons by concubines including Ukkhamukha, Sammata, and Narinda, as well as numerous princesses.

 In 1572, Phalaung succeeded King Sekkya, and made his eldest son Razagyi, only 15, heir-apparent with the style of Thado Dhamma Raza.
 At the coronation ceremony, Razagyi was married off to Princess Nan Htet Phwa (နန်းထက်ဖွား, /my/), daughter of Sekkya and his first cousin, once removed.
 Razagyi is great-grandnephew of Saw Mon, founder of the dynasty whose half brother Khayi's granddaughter was Razagyi's grandmother.

+The king was also known as Salim Shah by the neighbouring Bengal.